-Look, we all thought that by the age of 25 we would be married and living in a gorge house, spending our Sundays browsing around home stores picking out shades of paint.
+Look, we all thought that by the age of 25 we would be married and living in a lavish house, spending our Sundays browsing around home stores and buying the expensive candles.

-Alas, society shifted on it's arse and most of us are lucky at to have moved out of our parents house into an overpriced box falsely given the name 'an apartment' before our 25th birthday.
+Alas, society shifted on it's arse and most of us are lucky at to have moved out of our parents house and into an overpriced box falsely given the name 'an apartment' before our 25th birthday.

-So it comes as no surprise that us millennials are suffering from what never before existed and that has been coined 'the quarter life crisis'.
+So it comes as no surprise that us millennials are suffering from something that never before existed and that is 'the quarter life crisis'.

 When you cop that you haven't lived up to their own expectations by a certain age, it can be crushing.

 As this study shows.

-More than 1,000 people aged 23 and 39 were surveyed to see what factors they believed affected their life satisfaction.
+More than 1,000 people aged between 23 and 39 were surveyed to see what factors they believed affected their life satisfaction.

 And it found out that 2 in 3 people had experienced the quarter life crisis.

 Do you agree?